guillaumehottin/CervicalKineRecorder/Report/technical_guide/README.md

 Once you downloaded the correct **Shapely** file, open a terminal and navigate to the folder that contains it and type *pip install **NAME_OF_YOU_SHAPELY_FILE***.

+To generate an executable file for the project, you will also need the *pycairo* library.
+You will need to install it the same way as *Shapely* by downloading it from [this page](https://www.lfd.uci.edu/~gohlke/pythonlibs/#pycairo).
+Make sure to download the right version for your python installation.
+Once you install it, run *pip install **DOWNLOADED_FILE***.

+Finally, make sure that you installed *tkinter* when you installed Python.
+If this is not the case, run the Python installer for your version, chose *Modify* and check the box to install *Tcl/Tk and IDLE*.

 After running all these commands, you should be able to open and run the Operator GUI project in the directory *projetlong/Cervical_GUI*.

 For this Python project, we have been using *Pycharm*, available at [this page](https://www.jetbrains.com/pycharm/).
 A free *Community edition* is available, allowing to work with the project.
 Paid licenses are also available, and students can get all *Jetbrains* paid IDEs for free by registering on their website with the e-mail address their institution provided.